THE PRINCIPLES OF MEDICAL ETHICS OF THE ASSOCIATION OF AMERICAN PHYSICIANS AND SURGEONS

 (10) The physician should constantly seek factual and reliable information that will assist him in the treatment of illness.

-(11) The physician should not solicit patients.
-Professional reputation is the major source of patient referral.
+(11) Professional reputation is the major source of patient referral.
 The physician should be circumspect and restrained in dealing with the communication media, always avoiding self-aggrandizement.

 NON-PARTICIPATION PROGRAM OF AAPS[Contrary to section 1801* of the Medicare law (Public Law 89-97, 1965), recent legislation forces physicians to perform acts that were formerly voluntary, if they wish to treat Medicare recipients.
 Given the reality of governmental compulsion, physicians protest duress per minus.